Creamy Vegan Pumpkin Bean Soup

 This creamy vegan bean soup is hearty and delicious.
-It's full of protein and vitamins and it is naturally gluten-free, dairy-free, and soy-free so everyone can enjoy it.
-The whole family loves it including my Omni friends and family.
-It's one of those things that you can make for a party or to serve a crowd and everyone loves it.
+It’s rich in protein and vitamins and naturally gluten-free, dairy-free, and soy-free, making it perfect for everyone.
+This soup is one of those dishes that you can make for a party or to serve a crowd, and everyone loves it!

 - Children and adults, carnivores and vegans, all love it!
 (Even my Omni friends and family ask me for the recipe every time I make it.)